ROCm/rockbuilder/README.md

 RockBuilder is a configuration-based build system that simplifies the process of integrating and building one or multiple AI applications on top of AMD’s ROCm SDK.

-RockBuilder can:
+RockBuilder can use:

-- Use an existing ROCm SDK installation.
+- An existing ROCm SDK installation.

+- A new ROCm SDK, either:

-- Build ROCm SDK from source.
+    - Built from source, or

-- Install ROCm SDK from Python wheels for selected AMD GPUs.
+    - Installed from Python wheels.

 RockBuilder supports both Linux and Windows for building the applications.